-Competition is based on outstanding academic achievement, campus and extracurricular employment, and an essay.
+Competition is based on outstanding academic achievement, campus and extracurricular activities, employment, and an essay.
 Undergraduates at the Imperial Valley Campus must have a 3.10 overall GPA or a 3.50 in the last 30 units of university work.
 Graduate and postbaccalaureate students must have a 3.45 overall GPA for work completed after the bachelor's degree or, in the absence of completed postbaccalaureate units, a 3.10 overall undergraduate GPA or a 3.50 in the last 30 units of university work.

-Applications for the SDSU scholarship program are available in the Scholarship Office, and from community college counseling offices.
+Applications for the general SDSU scholarship program described above and individual scholarships are available on the SDSU Web site at www.sdsu.edu/financialaid.
 You may also write or call the SDSU Scholarship Office, 720 Heber Ave., Calexico, CA 92231; telephone (760) 768-5507.

-Applications are available each year during one application period, November through early February.
+The general SDSU applications are available each year during one application period, November through early February.
 The SDSU scholarship application must be filed or postmarked not later than the established first Monday in February deadline.
 Students need to submit only one application for the SDSU scholarship program.
-Individual results will be mailed to all applicants during June for the following academic year.
+Individual results will be mailed to all applicants during April for the following academic year.